 “Conservatives are persuaded that freedom and property are closely linked.”
 Russell Kirk – Ten Conservative Principles*

 In Part I of this series we discussed capitalism as the ideal protector of an individual’s natural right to the pursuit of property.
 We also touched on the competing economic system of socialism.
 In Part II we discussed the allure socialism has over Millennials in particular.
-In Part III we discussed the difference between the rights to life, liberty, and the pursuit of property, and the idea that people have a right to something as nebulous as free healthcare.
-If you’re reading this series for the first time be sure and check out Part I, Part II, and Part III.
+If you’re reading this series for the first time be sure and check out Part I and Part II.

 *The “What Conservatives Believe” series was inspired by Russell Kirk’s “Ten Conservative Principles”.
 As a diligent student of conservatism my aim in this series is not to improve upon his manifesto—a task for which I’m hardly qualified—but to restate his ideas in a more digestible manner for the political layman who’d like to know what it means to be a conservative without having to read an academic paper.